philrz/super/docs/formats/data-model.md

 A field name is any UTF-8 string.

-A field value is any Zed value.
+A field value is a value of any type.

-In contrast to many schema-oriented data formats, Zed has no way to specify a field as "optional" since any field value can be a null value.
+In contrast to many schema-oriented data formats, the super data model has no way to specify a field as "optional" since any field value can be a null value.

 If an instance of a record value omits a value